2008 Green Bay Packers season: Standings

-Regular season
+Game summaries

 Week 1

 The Packers began their 2008 campaign at home against their NFC North foe, the Minnesota Vikings, in the first game of 2008's Monday Night Football doubleheader.
 Green Bay struggled early to move the ball, but a 56-yard Aaron Rodgers pass to Greg Jennings set the Packers up with a 1st and goal at the Vikings 6.
 The Packers scored 4 plays later on a 3rd down pass from Aaron Rodgers to fullback Korey Hall.
 Punt returner Will Blackmon also scored in the 3rd quarter on a 76-yard punt return to give the Packers a commanding 17–6 lead.
 Later in the 3rd, the Vikings scored a TD paired with a failed 2-point conversion attempt.
 The Packers responded with a 57-yard run by Ryan Grant to the Minnesota 2 that set up a 1-yard touchdown rush by Aaron Rodgers to make the score 24–12.
 The Vikings Adrian Peterson scored a 3-yard rushing touchdown on their next drive to bring the Packers lead back to 5 points with 2:43 left in the 4th quarter.
 The following Vikings onside kick was knocked out of bounds after touching safety Atari Bigby.
 The Packers then went three and out and punted the ball back to the Vikings with 2 minutes left.
 Vikings quarterback Tarvaris Jackson was later intercepted by Atari Bigby which sealed the victory for the Packers as they started out the season at 1–0.
 Will Blackmon was named NFC Special Teams Player of the Week.